guidoism/escape/inspiration/jonesforth.md

                         ."
 Sorry, I didn't understand key <" DUP EMIT ." >, try again."
 CR ENDCASE

-        (In some versions of FORTH, more advanced tests are supported, such as ranges, etc.
+        (In some versions of Forth, more advanced tests are supported, such as ranges, etc.
-        Other versions of FORTH need you to write OTHERWISE to indicate the default case.
+        Other versions of Forth need you to write OTHERWISE to indicate the default case.
-        As I said above, this FORTH tries to follow the ANS FORTH standard).
+        As I said above, this Forth tries to follow the ANS Forth standard).

         The implementation of CASE...ENDCASE is somewhat non-trivial.
 I'm following the implementations from here: